top of page

 • Watch Japanese media

-You can see a lot of body language gestures in Japanese media.
-It's better to learn from reality shows or dramas to be safe.
-Characters in anime also use Japanese body gestures.
-However, body movements and facial expressions in anime tend to be exaggerated.
-If you imitate an anime character's behavior, you will look ridiculous (unless you are a cosplayer at a cosplay event).
+You can observe many body language gestures in Japanese media, making it helpful to learn from reality shows or dramas for more accurate representation.
+While characters in anime also demonstrate Japanese body gestures, keep in mind that their movements and facial expressions are often exaggerated.
+Imitating an anime characters behavior in everyday situations may come across as ridiculous (unless, of course, you are a cosplayer at a cosplay event).

 • Make some friends